qcri/Arabesque/input/user_guide.md

 The Computation class, **MotifComputation**, extends the **VertexInducedComputation**, which dictates that the exploration that Arabesque will perform is Vertex Induced in a similar way to finding cliques.

 For counting Motifs, we are interested in all possible variations of the embeddings and thus we don't need to implement a special filter function.
 The default filter function returns true and is sufficient for this problem.
-For the process implementation, we need to compute for every embedding the pattern it corresponds (motif for this problem), and then group it over all embeddings to compute the frequencies of the motifs.
-In Arabesque, this aggregation is performed using the *output aggregators*, which are similar to functionality to Giraph's Aggregators, and allow to compute aggregate statistics on a pattern level or any arbitrary value.
-In the process function, we simlpy increase by one the pattern that this empedding corresponds.
-Before using the output Aggregators, we need to initialize them, something done in the **initAggregations** function.
-In this function, we register the aggregator and we define as parameters the type of aggregation to perform.
-For motifs, a simple sum aggregation is sufficient.
+For the process implementation, we need to compute for every embedding the pattern it corresponds to (motif for this problem), and then group it over all embeddings to compute the frequencies of the motifs.
+In Arabesque, this aggregation is performed using *output aggregators*, which are similar to functionality to Giraph's Aggregators, and allow to compute aggregate statistics on a pattern level or any arbitrary value.
+In the process function, we simply generate a new unit key-pair containing the pattern that this embedding corresponds to as the key and 1 as the value.
+To be able to use an aggregator, we first need to initialize them.
+This is done in the **initAggregations** function.
+Here, we define the key and value types as well as how to reduce values belonging to the same key.
+For motifs, a simple sum reduction is sufficient.

-The shouldExpand similarly to the Clique computation, terminates the expansion when the desired depth has been reached.
+The shouldExpand behaves identically to the Finding Cliques computation, terminating the expansion when the desired depth has been reached.

 ## Frequent Subgraph Mining
-The task of frequent subgraph mining (FSM), i.e., finding those subgraphs (or patterns, in our terminology) that occur a minimum number of times in the input graph.
+Frequent subgraph mining (FSM) focuses on finding those subgraphs associated with patterns whose frequency in the input graph is above a certain threshold.
 The occurrences are counted using some anti-monotonic function on the set of its embeddings.
-The FSM task is to mine all frequent subgraph patterns from a single graph.
+The FSM task is to mine all frequent subgraphs and respective patterns from a single input graph.

-In frequent subgraph mining, we use aggregation to calculate the support function required to prune the infrequent patterns.
-The support metric is based on the notion of domain, which is defined as the set of distinct mappings between a vertex in a pattern and the matching vertices in any automorphism of an embedding.
-The process function invokes map to send the domains of embedding to the reducer responsible for the pattern of this embedding.
-The function reduce merges all domains: the merged domain of a vertex in a pattern is the union of all its aggregated mappings.
-The aggregationFilter function reads the merged domains of p using readAggregate and computes the support, which is the minimum size of the domain of any vertex in the pattern.
-It then filters out embeddings for patterns that do not have enough support.
-Finally, the aggregationProcess function outputs all the embeddings having a frequent pattern (those that survive the aggregation-filter).
+In frequent subgraph mining, we use aggregation to calculate the frequency/support of each pattern we see.
+The frequency/support metric is based on the notion of domain, which is defined as the set of distinct mappings between a vertex in a pattern and the matching vertices in any automorphism of an embedding.
+The **process** function maps the domains of an embedding to its respective pattern.
+The *DomainSupportReducer* function merges 2 domains into one by merging all internal mappings for each vertex position.
+After we've looked at all embeddings of a certain size, we're sure that the aggregation is finished so the *DomainSupportEndAggregationFunction* is called.
+This function will look at all aggregated (Pattern, DomainSupport) pairs and only keep those where the DomainSupport is above a predetermined threshold.
+This is a performance optimization to prevent having to broadcast a large amount of pairs that are of no value to us because we already know they are not frequent.
+The **aggregationFilter** function then consults the surviving key-value mapping to see if the pattern of the current embedding is contained in that mapping.
+If it is, that pattern is frequent so the current embedding should be processed.
+This is then done via the **aggregationProcess** function which outputs all embeddings that survive the aggregation-filter.

-The implementation in Arabesque is the following.

 ```java
 public class FSMComputation